 Important: Important

-The HEE National Overseas Sponsorship Team are not qualified immigration advisors and cannot offer immigration advice.
+The NHS England National Overseas Sponsorship Team are not qualified immigration advisors and cannot offer immigration advice.

 Immigration rules are subject to change.
 You are advised to regularly visit the UKVI website to check the latest guidance and rules.

-You should start to think about your Indefinite Leave to Remain (ILR) application at the beginning of your sponsorship due to the absence information you will need to provide to the HEE Overseas Sponsorship Team from each of your employers.
+You should start to think about your Indefinite Leave to Remain (ILR) application at the beginning of your sponsorship due to the absence information you will need to provide to the NHS England Overseas Sponsorship Team from each of your employers.

 It will be useful for you to request this information throughout your training whilst rotating to all the different Trusts/employers as opposed to requesting 5 years (or more) of previous history.